olayway/metacrisis.info/index.md

           Global crises are proliferating.
 Amid ecological destruction, economic fragility, and escalating AI, the term <strong class="text-white">polycrisis</strong> has entered common use to describe this entanglement of failures.
         </p>
         <p>
-          But this framing doesn’t reach deeply enough. <strong class="text-white">Metacrisis</strong> draws our attention to the roots.
-Much as symptoms signal an underlying illness, polycrisis points to metacrisis.
-Treating symptoms alone doesn’t lead to recovery.
+          But this framing doesn't reach deeply enough. <strong class="text-white">Metacrisis</strong> draws our attention to the foundational conditions that generate our manifest systemic failures. <em>Much as symptoms signal an underlying illness, polycrisis points to metacrisis.</em> And treating symptoms alone doesn’t lead to recovery.
         </p>
         <p>
           At the level of global society, the roots of our illness reach all the way down to our way of seeing the world and ourselves.
 A growing field of metacrisis thought explores, among other factors, the ways in which particular <strong class="text-white">worldviews</strong> ultimately produce and reinforce global catastrophic risk.